pklapperich/slackline/README.md

 ## Bridging 3 or more channels

 The above 5 steps will work for bridging 2 channels together.
 If you want to bridge 3 channels, simply add the outgoing URLs for each of the other two teams into your Outgoing WebHooks (1 URL per line).
 Have the other 2 teams do the same.
 There's no limit to how many teams you can combine this way.

 Optionally you can add "from=[identifier]" to the outgoing URLs you enter in step 5.
 This will append the identifier to the end of the user name so people know where that user came from.

-Ex: If your username is "Jeffer", then setting a url of:
+Ex: If your username is "Jeffery" from taskmasters.slack.com, then setting a url of:
 ```
 http://slackline.herokuapp.com/bridge/?token=bcaa5867b1d42142b74eDVA4&domain=avengers.slack.com&from=Taskmasters
 ```